mageeanbrown/mageeanbrown.github.io/_projects/9_project.md

     </div>
 </div>
 <div class="caption">
     Some technical resin 3D prints I made for a research project that I was helping a grad student with while at Brown.
-The project was to recreate a scaled-up model of shrimp appendages with varying degrees of detail.
-For the most detailed structure, there were hair-like structures that were virtually impossible to print with conventional 3D printing techniques.
-To make the print successful using a $250 printer, I had to slice the model into 7 pieces, which allowed me to orient each piece separately, then 'glue' (with resin) and sand the model as the final step.
+The project involved creating a scaled-up model of shrimp appendages with varying degrees of detail.
+The most detailed structure had hair-like structures that were virtually impossible to print with conventional 3D printing techniques.
+To make the print successful using a $250 printer, I sliced the model into 7 pieces, which allowed me to orient each piece separately, then 'glue' (with resin) and sand the model as the final step.
 </div>

 <div class="row">